 Potato Bread Recipe made with mashed potatoes and bread flour, a delicious crusty bread that is incredibly light and fluffy on the inside.
 It has a lovely light yellow colour, and it's beautifully baked from scratch for about 20-25 minutes only.
 So easy to make, my mashed potato bread is the best you can get!

 Another week, another bread!
 I have lost count how many times I baked bread lately - way too many, from soda bread, to sandwich bread, to crusty white bread, to brioche bread, and played quite a bit with wholemeal bread too.
-I haven't got the wholemeal bread on the blog yet, but I will for sure.

 Pros and cons - no more ready-made bread from the shops - bread that is expensive, very poor quality, and hardly any taste.
 Cons - well, eating way too much bread, and having the oven on most days 🙂 But hey ho, a good bread is priceless, right?